GlobetrotterG/lovecebu/README.md

 * Similar to index.html

 ### Jumbotron
-* The Section title "Experience Cebu" added
+* The Section title "Experience Cebu" added and background photo similar to index.html.
+Text colour is default to black.
 * A YouTube video added with a Sinulog festival theme.
 This is a Mardi-Gras festivity that happens on the 3rd Sunday of January in honour of the patron Saint of Cebu.

 ### Article Title